JianLoong/genetic-js/README.md

 The current landscape of Genetic Algorithm libraries are vast, however this library aims to provide a simple way in which various selection and crossover criteria can be introduced.
 This library also aims to provide implementations of the vastly different _crossover_, _mutation_ and other criteria that exist.

+## Roadmap

+- [ ] Documentation of usage with example code
+- [ ] Full port of
+- [ ] Full port of GeneticJS
+- [ ] Node.js support
+- [ ] Browser support
+- [ ] Require.js support
+- [ ] Universal Module Definition
+- [ ] Multi-threading

+# Multi-threading

+Multi-threading on the browser is achieved by using Web Workers.

+# Asynchronous

+In order to achieve better performance, certain ask are performed asynchronously.
+(Not to be confused with multi-threading).
+This is achieved via Promise API.

 # Design Decisions and Considerations

 - Usage of `namespaces` are abandoned in favour of modules.
 Refer